Understanding your Care @ Work benefit through Harvard University

 Through Care @ Work, benefits-eligible Harvard faculty and staff have access to a range of dependent-care services.
 The following explains how to register for all Care @ Work services, and describes the services that Care @ Work offers.

 - Register before you need it.
-In order to use Care @ Work services, eligible employees must first complete, hand-sign, and submit a waiver.
-You must submit this paper document by scanning it or taking a clear picture of it and emailing (firstname.lastname@example.org) it to the University’s Office of Work/Life.
+In order to use Care @ Work services, eligible employees must first complete and submit a waiver.
+You must submit this document by emailing it to the University’s Office of Work/Life (firstname.lastname@example.org).
 (While email is preferred, faxing is also possible at 617-495-4124.
 If you fax, please follow up with an email so we know to look for your form).

 - Receive a confirmation email.
 Once this waiver is received by the Office of Work/Life, the eligible employee is added to file feed that goes to Care.com via PeopleSoft each evening.
 PeopleSoft will automatically send the registered employee a confirmation email to the Harvard email address on file.